 \subsection{Organization}

-In Section \ref{sec:section2}, we will present all the necessary preliminaries on optimal transport and its entropic regularization, and we detail the assumptions for our main results, Theorems \ref{thm:main_theorem_gradients} and \ref{thm:main_theorem_potentials}.
-Then, in Section \ref{sec:section3}, we prove both results.
-Finally, in Section \ref{sec:section4}, we prove Proposition \ref{prop:gaussian_case}.
+In Section \ref{sec:section2}, we will present all the necessary preliminaries on optimal transport and its entropic regularization, and detail the assumptions for our main results, Theorems \ref{thm:main_theorem_gradients} and \ref{thm:main_theorem_potentials}.
+Then, in Section \ref{sec:section3}, we will prove both results.
+Finally, in Section \ref{sec:section4}, we will prove Proposition \ref{prop:gaussian_case}.